kamilego/Antennas-GUI/README.md

 # Antennas-GUI
 An application that helps with setting antennas azimuths.
+I figure this scritp out during my work in design office, where my duty was to plan first towers and antennas locations.
+To speed my work I wrote this.
 Used librabry pyautogui and math.
 Used draft program AutoCAD 2D.
 It includes similar moves accoring coordinates of certain parts of antennas.